 First, confirm your local Hugo version with

 - In the Create a new site page, select Show advanced.
-This provides access to Advanced build settings, where you can create the environment variable while linking your site.
+This provides access to Environment variables, where you can create the environment variable as you link your site.

 - Alternatively, add the following to